Secret of the Wings

 Secret of the Wings (originally titled Tinker Bell and the Mysterious Winter Woods or alternatively Tinker Bell and the Secret of the Wings) is a 2012 American animated fantasy film, and the fourth installment in the Disney Fairies franchise, produced by Disneytoon Studios.
 It revolves around Tinker Bell, a fairy character created by J. M. Barrie in his 1904 play, Peter Pan, or The Boy Who Wouldn't Grow Up, and featured in subsequent adaptations, especially in Disney's animated works, and how she ventures to the Winter Woods and meets her twin sister, Periwinkle, who is a frost fairy.
 The film was directed by Peggy Holmes and co-directed by Bobs Gannaway.
-Starring the voices of Mae Whitman, Lucy Liu, Megan Hilty, Raven-Symoné and Angela Bartys, it also features new cast members who include Matt Lanter, Timothy Dalton, Lucy Hale and Debby Ryan, while Anjelica Huston narrates.
+Starring the voices of Mae Whitman, Lucy Liu, Megan Hilty, Raven-Symoné, Pamela Adlon and Angela Bartys, it also features new cast members, including Lucy Hale, Matt Lanter, Timothy Dalton and Debby Ryan, while Anjelica Huston narrates.

+The film was released on Blu-ray and DVD by Walt Disney Studios Home Entertainment on October 23, 2012.
+It was followed by two more sequels: The Pirate Fairy and Tinker Bell and the Legend of the NeverBeast.